Gab-ani/Todoogle/README.md

 # Future

 Immediate objectives:

-1) Email confirmation with tokens etc, because rn the service is kinda spam-machine in a wrong hands.
+~~1) Email confirmation with tokens etc, because rn the service is kinda spam-machine in a wrong hands.~~

 2) Adding the "default sending time button" and update users to store their preferences.
 My view on the product is less of an organiser and more of "get a long email of cool things on sunday morning 12 am".
 3) Add a "letter to the future" functionality, because it's actually 90% done, extends functionality greatly and serves as a motivation to learn frontend.
 4) Try to implement parallel email sending, as I learned, it can't be simply done by slapping async on top of the sending method, but without an ability to *hypothetical* send thousands emails per minute, the service practically unscalable => useless.